klbinns/project-euler-solutions/README.md

 My solutions to ProjectEuler.org computational math problems

-Most of my solutions will be written in Python.
+Most of my solutions will be written in Python 2.x.

 From ProjectEuler.org: